In Maine, a surviving spouse has many widow’s rights, including:

 Deadline for Election

-The surviving spouse must make the elective share election within nine (9) months or decedent’s death, or six months after the first appointment of the personal representative.
+The surviving spouse must make the elective share election within nine (9) months or decedent’s death, or six months after the probate of the decedent’s will, whichever is later.
 If an extension is requested before the deadline has passed, the deadline may be extended.
 Maine Probate Code 18-C 2-211.